KFC and Chipotle launched new plant-based products nationwide. They probably won’t be the last.

 For Chipotle, this is an extension of what it has already been doing, he added.
 Chipotle said the plant-based chorizo is its “second-ever vegan protein on a national stage.”

 KFC said in a statement sent to The Post that it’s targeting “flexitarians” who may not be vegan or vegetarian but may be interested in incorporating fewer animal-based proteins in their diet.
-It noted that while the Beyond Fried Chicken is plant-based, it will be prepared in common fryers and, as a result, may not be acceptable to all vegetarian and vegan diets.
+It noted that while the Beyond Fried Chicken is plant-based, it will be prepared in common fryers and as a result may not be acceptable to all vegetarian and vegan diets.

 Chipotle’s chief marketing officer, Chris Brandt, noted in a statement that as plant-based lifestyles “have continued to accelerate in popularity … we are exploring ways to give more variety to our fans who are committed to meatless diets as well as guests who are trying plant-based proteins for the first time.”